Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-When modelling real-world phenomena, the exact value of the performance measures frequently depends on information that cannot be known ahead of time.
+When modelling real phenomena, the exact value of the performance measures frequently depends on information that cannot be known ahead of time.
 For instance, with Example \ref{example:intro}, we might be required to allocate the staff to their shifts before the exact release times, processing times, or even the number of jobs is known.
-To model this situation mathematically we assume $f_j$ also depends on one-or-more random variables, $\mathfrak R$.
+To model this situation mathematically we assume $f_\omega$ also depends on one-or-more random variables, $\mathfrak R$.
 The problem to be solved is then

 where $\mathbb{E}$ denotes the expected value operator.
 This is a stochastic integer programming problem, and trying to calculate the exact expectation is hopeless, because the performance measures lack any convenient analytic structure.
 A standard approach in this situation is to calculate the average performance over a finite number of samples.
-We either assume that $\mathfrak R$ can be sampled efficiently, or if the context allows it, that we have access to historical data.
+We either assume that $\mathfrak R$ can be sampled efficiently, or, if the context allows it, that we have access to historical data.
+To obtain a reliable approximation, we would like to use a relatively large number of samples, which makes it even more challenging to use a direct approach.